-The choice of medication depends upon things like the seizure type or syndrome, age, gender, other health conditions, lifestyle, employment and side effects.
+The choice of medication depends upon things your seizure or epilepsy type or syndrome, age, gender, other health conditions, lifestyle, employment and side effects.
 Your doctor will consider these things before prescribing one for you.

 Your doctor will give you instructions on how and when to take the medication and any possible unwanted effects that may occur.
 The pharmacist should also help with any questions.

-However, finding the best epilepsy medication for you can be complicated and your doctor may need to change your medication or dose from time to time to better control your seizures or reduce unwanted side effects.
+However, sometimes finding the best epilepsy medication can be complicated and your doctor may need to change your medication or dose from time to time to better control your seizures or reduce unwanted side effects.

 Take your medication as prescribed.
 Changing the dose or daily routine may provoke unexpected seizures or side effects.
-If you are not happy with your medication for some reason, contact your GP or neurologist.
+If you are not happy with your medication for some reason, contact your neurologist.